 AI Governance & Assurance · Regulated Drug Development

 Britt Biocomputing develops and publishes structured frameworks for governing AI in GxP-regulated environments.
-The frameworks below operate together and extend the FDA seven-step credibility framework, ICH Q9(R1), and the GAMP 5 / GAMP AI Guide lineage into territory those standards do not explicitly address.
+The frameworks below operate together and extend the FDA seven-step credibility framework, ICH Q9(R1), and the GAMP 5 / GAMP AI Guide lineage into territory those standards do not yet explicitly address.

 01 / Frameworks